College Seniors Prepare for Employment in a Grim Economy

 The job market is rapidly weakening.
 Claims for unemployment benefits have exceeded half a million.
 Companies, on a whole, are not hiring at their previous rates.

-The days of sign-on bonuses and weighing multiple offers are gone, says Kathy Taylor of the Harrington Center for Career Development at Colby-Sawyer College.
+The days of sign-on bonuses and weighing multiple offers are gone, says Kathy Taylor of the Harrington Center for Experiential Learning for Career Development at Colby-Sawyer College.
 Students need to be open to considering other options.

 Start Now: Your First Job is to Find a Job